kaapana/kaapana/docs/source/platform_user_guide/platform_user_guide_fs.rst

    dcmsend -v <ip-address of server> 11112  --scan-directories --call <aetitle of images, used for filtering> --scan-pattern '*'  --recurse <data-dir-of-DICOM images>

-The AE title should represent your dataset since we use it for filtering images on our Meta-Dashboard in Kibana.
+The AE title should represent your dataset since we use it for filtering images on our Meta-Dashboard in OpenSearch Dashboards.

 When DICOMs are sent to the DICOM receiver of the platform two things happen.
 Firstly, the DICOMs are saved in the local PACs system called DCM4CHEE.
-Secondly, the meta data of the DICOMs are extracted and indexed by a search engine (powered by Elasticsearch) which makes the meta data available for Kibana.
+Secondly, the meta data of the DICOMs are extracted and indexed by a search engine (powered by OpenSearch) which makes the meta data available for OpenSearch Dashboards.
-The Kibana dashboard called "Meta dashboard" is mainly responsible for visualizing the metadata but also serves as a filtering tool in order to select images and to trigger a processing pipeline.
+The OpenSearch dashboard called "Meta dashboard" is mainly responsible for visualizing the metadata but also serves as a filtering tool in order to select images and to trigger a processing pipeline.
 Image cohorts on the Meta dashboard can be selected via custom filters at the top.
 To ease this process, it is also possible to add filters automatically by clicking on the graphs (``+/-`` pop ups).

 Deleting images from the platform
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Information of the images are saved in the PACS and in Elasticsearch.
+Information of the images are saved in the PACS and in OpenSearch.
 A workflow called ``delete-series-from-platform`` is provided to delete images from the platform.
 Simply go to the Meta Dashboard, select the images you want to delete and start the workflow.
 On the Airflow dashboard you can see when the DAG ``delete-series-from-platform`` has finished, then all your selected images should be deleted from the platform.
 For more information check out the documentation of the workflow at :ref:`extensions delete`.

 Viewing images with OHIF